ahnafalnafis/hello-world-in-n-languages/readme.md

 # Hello world in several programming languages

 I've written and printed "Hello world!" from several programming languages.
 I had a little knowledge about these languages (except Python).
-I wanted to why not make them in use.
+I thought why not make them in use.
 That's why I made this project.
 In future I'll be adding more languages here.